-- 3. Friedman also suggests a third problem, namely that even when done to increase profits, social responsibility still "harm[s] the foundations of a free society" (p.
-124).
-Why does it do that? - 4.
-In contrast to social responsibility, what does Friedman seem to suggest is the purpose of business?
+3. Friedman also suggests a third problem, namely that even when done to increase profits, social responsibility still "harm[s] the foundations of a free society" (p124).

+How does Friedman justify this claim?

+4. In contrast to social responsibility, what does Friedman seem to suggest is the purpose of business?
 What are his arguments justifying this purpose?

-(Note that one of Friedman's argument is based on the idea that management is legally obligated to maximize profits for shareholders.
-This is a surprisingly controversial claim, at least in American case law, as the optional article by Loizos Heracleous and Luh Luh Lan argues.)
+(Note that one of Friedman's arguments is based on the idea that management is legally obligated to maximize profits for shareholders.
+While many in business believe this claim is obvious, it is surprisingly controversial, as the article by Loizos Heracleous and Luh Luh Lan argues.)